Jane Lobman Katz: Overview

 Katz was described by the Alabama Women's Hall of Fame thus "Her ability to make complex, controversial, sensitive political issues understandable to average people, gave her a prominent place as a watchdog against poor government in Alabama."
-Former Alabama Chief Justice Howell Heflin, said of Katz, "[she was one of the] truly understanding supporters for the adoption of judicial reform in the Judicial Article."
+Former Alabama Chief Justice Howell Heflin, said of Katz, "[she was one of the] truly understanding supporters for the adoption of judicial reform in the Judicial Article.".

+Personal life

+Jane Lobman married Warren Katz, a WWII veteran and engineer at the Charleston Naval Shipyard.
+They had three children, one of whom is T.K.
+Thorne.